Alonza0314/alonza0314.github.io/README.md

 ## Versions Different

 + Large version: complete webpages and a comprehensive visual design
-+ Medium version: a complete page
++ Medium version: a new page
 + Small version: a page with some improved

 ## Architechture